kanaka/raft.js/research_class/paper.md

 - Dynamically adjust timeout values to account for changing network
   conditions: original members of cluster may have very different network conditions from current members.
+- Have server be a peer and participate

 ### 7 Conclusions ###